JesseNReynolds/OpenStage/workflow.md

 # Cleanup
 - [ ] Visit each route and make sure it's present and relevant.
 Delete, add, or refactor as needed.
+- [ ] For each controller action, refactor with alert for errors and notice for successes, make sure each is present in view.

 # Style
 - [ ] Choose colors